 Example: a trend confirmed by MACD but contradicted by RSI should be a warning, not a green light.

-Solution: look for confluence between tools rather than dependence on just one.
+Solution: look for convergence among tools rather than dependence on a single one.

 Even clean charts can be overturned by central bank decisions, geopolitical events, or surprise data.